OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

 To get started, we decided to run JupyterHub on a single virtual machine within the Cancer Collaboratory.
 That way, we can give researchers a chance to get started using our data and our systems, to learn, and to experiment -- with no system to configure or administer, no huge datasets to download, and no programs to download.
 All they need is DACO approval (legal permission to access the research data), and a web browser: we'll set up JupyterHub to do the rest!

 Since our service will be hosted on a virtual machine inside an [OpenStack](https://www.openstack.org/) cluster, we naturally want to be able to re-build the whole thing from scratch should the need arise, without having to work too hard at it.
-We use [*Ansible*](https://www.ansible.com/) for automation of these sorts of things, so I created an Ansible playbook to set up the virtual machine, and set up **JupyterHub** to run as a [*Docker*](https://www.docker.com) container within the virtual machine.
+We use [*ansible*](https://www.ansible.com/) for automation of these sorts of things, so I created an ansible playbook to set up the virtual machine, and set up **JupyterHub** to run as a [*Docker*](https://www.docker.com) container within the virtual machine.

 # The play's the thing...
 <image class="foo" src="{{ site.urlimg }}/kevin_hartmann/yorick.jpg" width="50%" />

-### In which, our hero customizes an Ansible playbook
+### In which, our hero customizes an ansible playbook

 I set up an ansible playbook with these four tasks:

 1. Create the virtual machine using OpenStack
-2. Ensure that the virtual machine is running python (so Ansible can run)
+2. Ensure that the virtual machine is running python (so ansible can run)
 3. Create the users and permissions on the virtual machine **and**
 4. Set up the JupyterHub server

-In order to accomplish these four tasks, I created the following five Ansible roles:
+In order to accomplish these four tasks, I created the following five ansible roles:

 1. **OpenStack:** Accomplishes the OpenStack setup task
 2. **users**: Creates the users and groups necessary to run Docker, and the JupyterHub service itself.